deathsave/grand-prix/README.md

   without the console GUI.
 It will also run `mpf monitor` so you can interact with it.
-- **Production** - `bin/run` will run for production using the real hardward devices and the console GUI.
+- **Production** - `bin/run` will run for production using the real hardware devices and the console GUI.
 - **Test** - `bin/test` will run all tests from the `./tests` folder.